AidanStrydom/AIDSTR25544_fto2506_A_Aidan-Strydom_JSLPP/README.md

 - Has a responsive, mobile-friendly sidebar with a theme toggle switch.
 - App deployed to **Netlify** with a custom, readable URL.
 - Uses modular, well-documented code that is easy to maintain and scale.

+take from api if local storage is empty value pair to add/push async for the loading stuff